SLIM-Collaborate provides three dashboard column layout

 Change the Chart Type to Comparison and Metric to Total Avg Staff.
 Comparison charts show metric values for the Current (gold), Balanced Risk (green), and all logged solutions (blue).

-Use the Duplicate Chart icon Description: Icon
+Use the Duplicate Chart icon on the new Comparison chart to

-Change the Metric on the Staffing time series chart in the upper left corner of the dashboard to display Cumulative Cost.
-Your dashboard should look like the screen snap below.
+in the upper left corner of the dashboard to display Cumulative

 You can select the eye icon to hide the chart icons toolbars for all charts on the dashboard.
 Use the Log Current Solution (push pin) icon to add the current solution to the log, accept the default name, and set the Solution Workflow Status to Revised Estimate.
 The Current Solution is logged as Sol 03.